CoNexDat/pladmed-frontend/README.md

 This will save index.html, and all the .js and .css files which make up the site, in the `build` subdirectory.
 From there, they can be copied to the desired location inside www, from where Apache2 can serve it just like any other site.

+## Configuring server to connect to

+Go to the `file src/config.connection.js` and edit the URL constant.
+By default, it will be pointing to the production server.
+You will probably want to change it to `http://localhost:5000/` (or the port you set for the backend web server) for local development.

 ## License
 All releases of PlaDMed are licensed under the GPL v2.